 One of the earliest indications of HIV infection is a fever.
 When it occurs, it indicates that the virus is multiplying rapidly and the body is trying to fend off the infection.

-This article will help a person identify if their fever could be related to an acute HIV infection.
+This article will explain how to tell if a fever is related to acute HIV infection.

-A fever is not the only symptom a person may experience when they have an acute HIV infection.
+A fever is not the only symptom a person may experience when they first contract HIV.

-Signs and symptoms of an acute HIV infection usually resemble the flu.
-These include:
+Signs and symptoms of acute infection usually resemble the flu.
+These

 - muscle aches

 - night sweats

 - swollen lymph nodes